typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 </div>

-If we then wanted to get all the types of vehicles, we can simply write the following in Cypher and Graql:
+If we then wanted to get all the types of vehicles, we can simply write the following in Cypher and TypeQL:

 <div class="tabs dark">
 [tab:Cypher]